AIMultipleAIMultiple

 • Recommending or initiating automated responses to low-risk threats

-Real-life example: IBM security QRadar SIEM implementation for a Gulf-based Bank
+Real-life example: IBM Security QRadar SIEM implementation for a Gulf-based Bank

 To overcome these challenges, the bank implemented IBM Security QRadar SIEM, leveraging its advanced AI and machine learning capabilities.
-The implementation of IBM Security QRadar SIEM resulted in a reduction in alert volume and false positives.8
+The implementation of IBM Security QRadar SIEM resulted in a reduction in alert volume and false positives.
+8

 Threat intelligence and proactive defense